- Family and Parenting»

 Learn to say 'no' to the good so you can say 'yes' to the best.— John Maxwell

 Self-Control, No and Success in Life Are All Related

-The Marshmallow Test was given to four-year old kids starting more than 40 years ago.
-It has turned out to be one of the most effective behavioral studies ever.
+The Marshmallow Test has turned out to be one of the most effective behavioral studies ever.
 Dr. David Walsh has drawn upon this test and other relevant data in his book about "No."

 Dr. David Walsh has written what has become the basis for the "Say Yes to No" coalition efforts to help parents and teachers get over the difficulty of saying no to children.
-An extremely readable book that is about much more than saying no (although that would be enough).
-A common sense guide to help all of us with one of the most challenging parenting and learning issues.
+"No: Why Kids of All Ages Need to Hear It and Ways Parents Can Say It" is an extremely readable book that is about much more than saying no (although that would be enough).
+It is also a common sense guide to help all of us with one of the most challenging parenting and learning issues.
 Dr. Walsh is featured in the first video below (only two minutes long).

 Here are two comments about Say Yes to No and David Walsh's book.